Kong/docs.konghq.com/app/_hub/optum/kong-upstream-jwt/index.md

 $ export KONG_SSL_CERT_DER="/path/to/kong/ssl/kongpublickey.cer"
 ```

-**One last step** is to make the environment variables accessible by an nginx worker.
+**One last step** is to make the environment variables accessible by a nginx worker.
 To do this, simply add these line to your _nginx.conf_

 ```
 env KONG_SSL_CERT_KEY;